 If another driver’s negligence causes your wrist or hand injury, you may be entitled to get compensation.
-Likewise, if you’re injured at a business, you may be entitled to a settlement for your hand injury.
+Likewise, if you’re injured at a business or on a cruise, you may be entitled to a settlement for your hand injury.

 I’m going to quickly list the different types of hand injuries.
 Then, I’ll discuss several settlements for hand injuries from car accidents, and other types of accidents.